Basic Interview Tips To Keep In Mind When You're In The Hot Seat

 Despite all the energy that job seekers typically pour into pre-interview preparation, most of what you’ve learned will likely fly out the window as soon as you walk into the meeting room and shake hands with the hiring manager.
-While the time you spend on pre-interview preparation is always beneficial in the end, it’s easy to get carried away with overly complex strategies and systems that are too vague to really come in handy when push comes to shove.
+While the time you spend on pre-interview preparation is always beneficial in the end, it’s easy to get carried away with intimidating questions and overly active nerves.

 Back to basics: an interview checklist.